Everest187/Aether/README.md

 This script is a basic, easy-to-use application that will protect you from T0S.
 Allowing you to freely communicate with your Discord friends.**

   - Token Raper
-**Leaves servers, blocks all dms, changes status, profile, theme, lang and much more to f*** up a Discord account
+**Leaves servers, blocks all dms, changes status, profile, theme, lang and much more

   > Provided for @R3P & some other associates of scene.
   ```